seltmann/2017-04-21-ucsb/_episodes/sqldf.md

 keypoints:

 keypoints:
-- SQL is powerful for manipulating dataframes
+- SQL is powerful tool for manipulating  data frames
-- You can select, delete, insert values in dataframes using SQL
+- You can select, delete, insert values in  data frames using SQL
 - There is more to learn!

 ---